Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Application.References.AddFromFile("\\hosfs03\InhouseSys\CommonLib\MyLib.mde")

-We can now call the AddReferences program from your Function-Library from the Debug Window itself and attach other Library Files List we have created in the Text File.
+We can now call the AddReferences program from your Function Library from the Debug Window and attach the other Library Files List we created in the Text File.

 Type the following line in the Debug Window and press the Enter key to do that: